We've got a pretty unique show happening twice a year. Here's what you need to know about it before you apply.

 How much is a table and how do I pay?

 Payments of $50 for your table are due after you've been accepted.
-There is a deadline for payments and a late payment or failure to pay may mean you will be removed from the show.
+There is a deadline for payments and a late payment or failure to pay may mean you are removed from the show.
 We are no longer accepting cheques.
 If something comes up and you think you'll be late with your payment, contact us ASAP and we'll see what we can do.